 Defines, changes, or disables the "abort output" (AO) character.
-During a TELNET session, if you enter the defined AO character, Client-TELNET sends the TELNET AO control function to the server instead of the actual character.
+During a TELNET session, if you enter the defined AO character, the Telnet client sends the TELNET AO control function to the server instead of the actual character.

 SET AO char SET NOAO